dilrabonu/50-days/Done/Day 13/README.md

 UNION ALL	Combines and keeps duplicates
 INTERSECT	Returns only rows that exist in both sets EXCEPT	Returns rows from first set not in second

+-- Customers on both Platform A and B
+SELECT customer_id FROM platform_a
+INTERSECT
+SELECT customer_id FROM platform_b;

+-- Customers on A only
+SELECT customer_id FROM platform_a
+EXCEPT
+SELECT customer_id FROM platform_b;

+-- All unique customers
+SELECT customer_id FROM platform_a
+UNION
+SELECT customer_id FROM platform_b;